 Deal annotations may include information such as percentage discounts, coupon codes, or time-limited offers and are designed to attract users' attention and entice them to open the email to learn more about the deal.

 How to use Gmail carousels?

 A product carousel is a visual and interactive element within a promotional email that allows marketers to showcase multiple products or offerings in horizontal scrolling.

 Each product is typically displayed as a card with an image, title, price, and a CTA button, and users can scroll through the carousel to view different products.
-Email receivers can click on the CTA buttons to access more information or purchase directly from the email without having to navigate to a separate website or landing page.
+Email receivers can click on the CTA buttons for more information or purchase directly from the email.

-This feature allows you to display many products within one email and encourage your customers to shop for things they may not have needed.
+This feature allows you to display many products within one email and encourages your customers to shop for things they may not have needed.

 What are the best practices for setting up Gmail Promotions?

 By setting up promotional cards within your carousel, you can include up to 10 unique image previews.
-You are also able to add customize variables, for example, the prize or name of the products that you are advertising.
-What a great way to catch the attention of your shoppers!
+You are also able to add customized variables, for example, the prize or name of the products that you are advertising.

 Gmail advises against using phrases like "Buy 1 Get 1 Free" or "Discounts on All Leather Bags" in the preview space, as they may get cut off and lose effectiveness while also competing with the subject line.
 The annotation area should be utilized only to capture customers' attention with your message.
 Avoid using phrases like "Open this email now" or "Click here for deals."
 Additionally, pay attention so you do not repeat your subject line.